Azure/azure-sdk-for-c/sdk/samples/iot/README.md

     .\generate_certificate.ps1
     ```

+### IMPORTANT: This script should not be used in any production-level code.

 2. Set the following environment variable:

     - `AZ_IOT_DEVICE_X509_CERT_PEM_FILE_PATH`: Copy the path of the generated .pem file noted in the generate_certificate output.